 All travellers planning to go to Africa are strongly advised to check the security and health situation on the UK FCO Travel Advice site and other sites such as the US state Department, WHO and seek a variety of sources.
 Much of north and central Africa is not safe.
 The UK FCO currently is currently advising 'Against all travel to' or 'Essential travel only' to many Sahel countries including Libya, Egypt, Tunisia, Chad, Mali, South Sudan, Northern Nigeria, Yemen and Somalia.
 In late July 2017 the FCO relaxed its advice with regards to Tunisia, Tunis and the tourist areas are now back in bounds.

 Southern and Eastern Africa are popular destinations and are certainly safer than much of North and Central Africa.

 The risk of further terrorist attacks in Kenya is currently assessed as high.
 The Somali islamist terror group Al-Shabalab has claimed responsibility for numerous attacks within Kenya and further attack are likely, especially in Nairobi.
 On 21 Sept 2013 Al Shabaab killed over 40 people in an attack on the Westgate shopping center in downtown Nairobi and 150 students were killed in a co-ordinated attack on Garissa University on 3 April 2015.
 Travellers are reminded to be vigilant and to avoid crowded areas.
 Crime levels are rising and general security situation within Kenya is worsening.
 On 01 Jan 2017 a system of water rationing was introduced in Nairobi and may last several months, much of Kenya is suffering from a severe drought.
-On 8 August 2017 president Kenyetta was re-elected, the election was generally peaceful although the main opposition party made a legal challenge to the result and on 1 Sept the result was annulled in the Supreme Court and a second election was arranged for 29 Oct 2017 which Kenyatta won as the uncontested candidate.
+On 8 August 2017 president Kenyatta was re-elected, the election was generally peaceful although the main opposition party made a legal challenge to the result and on 1 Sept the result was annulled in the Supreme Court and a second election was arranged for 29 Oct 2017 which Kenyatta won as the uncontested candidate.
 Aside from terrorism Kenya is one of the more developed countries in Africa, is showing strong growth and has a high level on education and is an excellent tourist and business location.
 The rainy season has started, it typically runs March to May and in 2018 flooding has occurred in some areas.